smartqasa/custom-sonos-card/README.md

 # media browser specific
 favoritesItemsPerRow: 1 # default is 4.
 Use this to show items as list.
-mediaBrowserHideTitleForThumbnailIcons: true # default is false.
+favoritesHideTitleForThumbnailIcons: true # default is false.
 Only makes a difference if favoritesItemsPerRow > 1.
 Will hide title for thumbnail artworks.
 customFavoriteThumbnails:
   Voyage: https://i.scdn.co/image/ab67706f000000027b2e7ee752dc222ff2fd466f
 customFavoriteThumbnailsIfMissing: